geopandas/pyogrio/docs/source/known_issues.md

 ## Support for null values

 Some data sources support NULL or otherwise unset field values.
 These cannot be properly stored into the ndarray for certain types.
 If NULL or unset values are encountered, the following occurs:

 -   If the field is a string type, NULL values are represented as None
--   If the field is an integer type (np.int32, np.int64), the field data are re-cast to np.float64 values, and NULL values are represented as np.nan
+-   If the field is a boolean or an integer type (np.int32, np.int64), the field data are re-cast to np.float64 values, and NULL values are represented as np.nan
 -   If the field is a date or datetime type, the field is set as np.datetime64('NaT')

 ## No support for measured geometries